symfony/symfony-docs/messenger.rst

 .. caution::

-    Messages are stored in the database will have a datetime property which is created with the timezone of the current system.
-This may cause issues if multiple machines with different timezone configuration is using the same storage.
+    The datetime property of the messages stored in the database uses the timezone of the current system.
+This may cause issues if multiple machines with different timezone configuration use the same storage.

 Redis Transport
 ~~~~~~~~~~~~~~~